MicrosoftDocs/sdk-api/sdk-api-src/content/fileapi/nf-fileapi-setfilepointerex.md

     file does not increase until you call the <a href="/windows/desktop/api/fileapi/nf-fileapi-setendoffile">SetEndOfFile</a>,
     <a href="/windows/desktop/api/fileapi/nf-fileapi-writefile">WriteFile</a>, or
     <a href="/windows/desktop/api/fileapi/nf-fileapi-writefileex">WriteFileEx</a> function.
 A write operation increases the size
-    of the file to the file pointer position plus the size of the buffer written, leaving the intervening bytes uninitialized.
+    of the file to the file pointer position plus the size of the buffer written, which results in the intervening bytes being zero initialized.

 You can use <b>SetFilePointerEx</b> to determine the length of a file.
 To do this,
     use <b>FILE_END</b> for <i>dwMoveMethod</i> and seek to location zero.
 The